ioncube/cronview/README.md

-To use, either pipe in the output of *crontab -l* to the script (with any params such as -u), or if you happen to have a crontab stored as a file someplace, then again, either pipe or give the pull path as a parameter to the script.
+To use, either pipe in the output of *crontab -l* to the script (with any params such as -u), or if you happen to have a crontab stored as a file someplace, then again, either pipe or give the full path as a parameter to the script.

 e.g.